-- a) A priori known (expected) demand matrix, in terms of number of flights, including desired departure times, between any airport pair in the network.
-The intention of the proposed charges modulation is not to scale down the demand but to modify its spatial/temporal pattern to bring it in line with available capacities [34].
-We thus aim at an optimum-mix set of charges (assigning a given fixed OD demand onto airspace network in such a way that a selected system-wide criterion is optimised), rather than at optimum scale one (by completely turning down some users), as phrased in [35]. - b) There are infrastructure capacity constraints which are known in advance, in terms of pre-defined maximum number of aircraft which can enter each network segment per given period of time. - c) Unit (incremental) costs of capacity provision are known in advance for each network segment.
+a) A priori known (expected) demand matrix, in terms of number of flights, including desired departure times, between any airport pair in the network.
+The intention of the proposed charges modulation is not to scale down the demand but to modify its spatial/temporal pattern to bring it in line with available capacities [20].

+b) There are infrastructure capacity constraints which are known in advance, in terms of pre-defined maximum number of aircraft which can enter each network segment per given period of time.

+c) Unit (incremental) costs of capacity provision are known in advance for each network segment.
 The same volume of airspace can handle different traffic volumes dependent on the level of airspace fragmentation.
-Those different capabilities of a given airspace volume come at different costs the levels of which are known by NM. - d) NM is a mediator, as it is the only actor that supposedly fully comprehends the broader repercussions (network effect) of individual stakeholders' actions.
+Those different capabilities of a given airspace volume come at different costs - the levels of which are known by NM.

+d) NM is a mediator, as it is the only actor that supposedly fully comprehends the broader repercussions (network effect) of individual stakeholders' actions.
 Airspace users thus communicate with NM only, and NM communicates with ANSPs.
 NM posts prices for trajectories, based on incremental costs of capacity provision.
-ANSPs provide capacity, and get reimbursed the cost of capacity provided/traffic controlled. - e) The pricing scheme is revenue neutral on a network level, within a decided period (e.g. day, week, month, quarter, year it's a policy decision).
-No extra revenue (vs. aggregate cost of capacity provision) is to be generated by the proposed mechanism. - f) Context: trajectory-based pricing, as perceived by users; sector-based (capacity) considerations behind the scenes. - g) Users are offered and are free to choose their route from a menu of routes offered by the NM, that is, from a set of reasonable (e.g. typically used) trajectories per OD pair.
-Finite number of trajectories is a priori defined for each OD pair. - h) A menu of routes for a given OD pair and a given date and take-off period is a dynamic category, that is, it may change over time, in terms of both set of offered routes and their prices.
+ANSPs provide capacity, and get reimbursed the cost of capacity provided/traffic controlled.

+e) The pricing scheme is revenue neutral on a network level, within a decided period (e.g. day, week, month, quarter, year - it's a policy decision).
+No extra revenue (vs. aggregate cost of capacity provision) is to be generated by the proposed mechanism.

+f) Context: trajectory-based pricing, as perceived by users; sector-based (capacity) considerations - behind the scenes.

+g) Users are offered and are free to choose their route from a menu of routes offered by the NM, that is, from a set of reasonable (e.g. typically used) trajectories per OD pair.
+Finite number of trajectories is a priori defined for each OD pair.

+h) A menu of routes for a given OD pair and a given date and take-off period is a dynamic category, that is, it may change over time, in terms of both set of offered routes and their prices.
 The initial menu of routes contains the broadest set of offered routes, that is, no generation of new routes is allowed compared to initial menu, so there can only be reduced choice as the time of departure approaches.